Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 Anything you say and do online will still be around when you’re an adult and can easily come back to haunt you.
 Just look at former Congressman Mark Foley.
 He had to resign from Congress after it was discovered that he had been chatting inappropriately with high school students online.

-Mark Foley may not have realized that his actions in Cyberspace were easily traceable or that anyone would look into them, and as a result his reputation was destroyed.
-Learn from his mistake, cadets, and don’t ever let anything that could ruin your reputation or your future end up in Cyberspace.
+Mark Foley may not have realized that his actions in cyberspace were easily traceable or that anyone would look into them, and as a result his reputation was destroyed.
+Learn from his mistake, cadets, and don't ever let anything that could ruin your reputation or your future end up in cyberspace.

 posted by Betty